 It’s never “just” a shopping cart.

-Headless commerce platforms (including Slatwall) have gained a lot of attention in recent years because of the ongoing technical challenge of integrating an ecommerce platform with an existing CMS.
-Broadly speaking, headless simply means that the ecommerce platform is built in such a way to make integration easier - the backend exists independently from the front-end, or the “head”.
+Headless commerce platforms (including Slatwall) have gained a lot of attention in recent years because of the ongoing technical challenge of integrating an eCommerce platform with an existing CMS.
+Broadly speaking, headless commerce simply means that the eCommerce platform is built in such a way to make integration easier - the backend exists independently from the front-end or the “head”.
 Any front-end shopping experience, such as an app, website, mobile store, retail point-of-sale and more, is built separately with much fewer restrictions and connects to your headless platform.

 It can lead you to think that the choice is a simple one - either choose to implement a headless commerce platform or choose a platform that will tightly integrate into the existing CMS.

 But don’t be fooled - The choice can be much more nuanced and complex and requires a little bit of research and planning ahead of time.

 The evolution of headless commerce platforms has provided endless possibilities for solving many integrations and customization issues.
 But does a headless-only option offer the most flexibility in how you build out your eCommerce operation?
 Does selecting a headless-only option box you in and end up limiting how you execute and make decisions in the long term?

 It is a valuable exercise to answer these questions ahead of time and evaluate and understand each of the possible approaches to running headless: